Welcome to Second Presbyterian Church!

 What to Expect on Sunday Mornings

 - September to May Worship: During the school year we hold two worship services on Sunday mornings: our 9 AM service is a compact, more contemporary service in the chapel with music featuring the Second@9 Band; while the 11 AM service is a traditional service in the sanctuary with music featuring our chancel choir and organ.
 Occasionally, we hold come together as a congregation at a single 10 AM service.
-Fall 2018 10 AM single services: September 9 (Rally Day); October 28 (Trunk-or-Treat after worship); and all Sundays in December and January 6, 2019 (followed by 12th Day of Christmas Congregational Brunch)
+Fall 2019 10 AM single services: October 27 (Trunk-or-Treat); December 8 (Pageant Sunday).

-- Summer Worship: During the summer months from Memorial Day through Labor Day, there is one service at 10 AM.
+- Summer Worship: During the summer months from Memorial Day through Labor Day, there is one service at 10 AM in the chapel.

 - Dress: You’ll find people from all walks of life here, and that means a variety of styles of dress.
-Many people “dress up” in their “Sunday best,” but no one has to.
+Some people “dress up” in their “Sunday best,” while others dress casually.

 - Christian Education Hour for Children and Youth: Our Sunday School for children and youth ages 3 through high school meets from September through May at 10 AM between the two services.
 The care and education of your children is an important part of the ministry of our church.
 Learn more.

-- Childcare: The Second Presbyterian Church childcare staff provide a loving, safe, and clean environment for infants (8 weeks) through age five in the nursery on the main level during both worship services from 8:45 AM – 12:15 PM during the school year, and 9:45 AM – 11:15 AM in the summer.
+- Childcare: The Second Presbyterian Church childcare staff are fully vetted and provide a loving, safe, and clean environment for infants (8 weeks) through age five in the nursery on the main level during both worship services from 8:45 AM – 12:15 PM during the school year, and 9:45 AM – 11:15 AM in the summer.

 - Coffee Hour: We gather for fellowship and refreshments between the services during the school year in the seminar room near the chapel and on the front portico during the summer.